Delhi Mayor convenes high-level meeting to review ongoing special cleanliness drive - The Statesman

 With the festive season approaching, the MCD has ramped up its efforts to ensure that public spaces remain clean and accessible.

 “The festive season is a time when Delhi sees increased footfall and public activities.
-Our goal is to make sure that residents and visitors alike experience a clean and welcoming environment,” said Dr. Oberoi.
-“We are taking a proactive approach to prevent garbage buildup, eliminate unauthorized dumping, and manage waste disposal efficiently.”
+Our goal is to make sure that residents and visitors alike experience a clean and welcoming environment,” said Dr Oberoi.
+“We are taking a proactive approach to prevent garbage buildup, eliminate unauthorised dumping, and manage waste disposal efficiently.”

-Mayor Dr Oberoi reiterated her call for public participation in achieving the city’s cleanliness goals, stressing the need for collective responsibility.
+The Mayor reiterated her call for public participation in achieving the city’s cleanliness goals, stressing the need for collective responsibility.

 “While the MCD is doing everything it can to ensure a cleaner Delhi, we need every citizen to contribute to this mission.
 Report illegal dumping, use waste bins, and support our efforts to make Delhi clean,” she urged.